kibnakamoto/sha512.cpp/README.md

 Finalized in: Jan.
 5, 2022

+Email for questions:

+        school Email: cantt5044@wrdsb.ca       (most active on this email) Personal Email: taha.ez.ca@gmail.com     (mostly don't check this email but will check if I get a notification)

 I made this code when I was 15.

 This algorithm took me exactly a month to make (I didn't work on it everday btw).